Skip to main content

 Course contents

-The course intends to give the students professional skills that are needed to identify and solve complex problems by means of system theory optimisation, electrical engineering and industrial management.
+The course intends to give the students professional skills that are needed to identify and solve complex problems by means of systems theory, optimisation, systems engineering and industrial management.
 The course is carried out as seminars and in project form.
 Before seminars, a preparatory written assignment is carried out.
-The project is carried out in cooperation between KTH Royal Institute of Technology and an sponsor that can be a company, an organisation or an ongoing research project.
+The project is carried out in cooperation between KTH Royal Institute of Technology and a sponsor that can be a company, an organisation or an ongoing research project.
 The project further develops problems that initially have been solved with mathematical methods (mainly in the first part with Mathematics of the course).
-Submission of subtasks on a general systems engineering problem and based on basic knowledge, models and practical methods in electrical engineering, optimisation and industrial management.
+Submission of sub-tasks are done for a general systems engineering problem and based on basic knowledge, models and practical methods in systems engineering, optimisation and industrial management.
 The project is carried out in two parts, first a more general perspective and then a specialisation and specific part.

 The projects are normally carried out in groups of two or three students with a supervisor from the Department of Industrial Economics and Management with support from the Department of Mathematics.